-Please note: This information applies to the $6^{th}$ edition of APA, which was replaced by the $7^{th}$ edition in October 2019.
-If APA is required for your assignment, check with your instructor to see whether you should use the $6^{th}$ or $7^{th}$ edition (if $7^{th}$ , please refer to our $7^{th}$ edition guides).
+Please note: This information applies to the 7th edition of APA, which replaced the 6th edition in October 2019.
+If APA is required for your assignment, check with your instructor to see if you should use the 6th or 7th edition.
+(If 6th, please refer to our 6th edition guides).

 Writers must always distinguish which parts of the essay are the ideas of others by including a citation of the source used in the text.
 Students must do this every time they summarize, paraphrase, or quote another individual's work.
 All internal citations correspond to an external citation on the "References" page.
-For example, if a particular internal citation contains the author's last name, then the reader can go to the References section and find that author's name with the other corresponding information to learn more about that source.
+For example, if a particular internal citation contains the author's last name, then the reader can go to the "References" section and find that author's name with the other corresponding information to learn more about that source.